fabiogaiera/scenes-classifier-tensorflow-lite/README.md

 - Model Development And Training
 - Prediction On New Data

-During the training, for each epoch, the model with the best accuracy is saved, and it will overwrite the precedent model.
 The model gets an accuracy of over than 0.9 approximately, which is perfectly acceptable for a toy classifier.
+I save this entire model for future usage (When the application is deployed).

+## The **Upload the saved model for predicting new images**

+By running this notebook, I am just verifying how to load a saved model and use it for predictions.

 ## The **FastAPI** application